henrietta-k/adapt-learning-wiki/Developers-guide---components.md

 ``.text-component``

-Classes should be descriptive and prefixed with the components name
+Classes should be descriptive and prefixed with the components name.
+All Less styling should be laid out in the following format, where an initial nested class is used to hold everything to do with the component.
+The only styling outside of this should be the ``.no-touch`` class (used for adding hovers on elements for devices that are not touch).

 ````
 .accordion-component {